 Step 2A: Pre-Configure Fleet ( Deploy by pressing Balena Button)

 Pressing the Deploy button will open a modal.
-There you can pre-configure the fleet
+You need to switch the "Advanced" options and set them as follows:

 Step 2B: Configure Fleet ( Manual Deployment)